-8.10.4 Sites included in the Melbourne Neighbourhood Development Plan for designation as local green spaces (but not proposed by the District Council) includes site References 79 (the Intake) Site ref: 81 (Baptist Cemetery, Chapel Street, Melbourne); Site Ref 82 (Castle Street Cemetery, Melbourne); and Site Ref 83 (Packhorse Road Cemetery, Melbourne).
+Sites included in the Melbourne Neighbourhood Development Plan for designation as local green spaces (but not proposed by the District Council) includes site References 79 (the Intake) Site ref: 81 (Baptist Cemetery, Chapel Street, Melbourne); Site Ref 82 (Castle Street Cemetery, Melbourne); and Site Ref 83 (Packhorse Road Cemetery, Melbourne).
 These sites have been excluded from designation in the South Derbyshire LGSP as this Councils chosen selection criteria excludes sites that receive a level of protection through the Local Plan.
 In respect of these sites the cemetery sites are protected by the Council's Open Space policy (INF9) of the Adopted Local Plan, whilst the Intake site is protected by the Council's Biodiversity Policy (BNE3) as it is already designated as a Local Wildlife Site.
 Clearly however it is appropriate for the neighbourhood Development Plan Working group to use their own criteria to consider sites for allocation so long as they meet the necessary NPPF requirements in respect of green spaces.
-On this basis should these additional green spaces be identified as Local green Spaces in the Melbourne Neighbourhood Plan there will be a total of 11 Local GreenSpaces designated in Melbourne and 2 designated in Kings Newton.
+On this basis should these additional green spaces be identified as Local green Spaces in the Melbourne Neighbourhood Plan there will be a total of 12 Local Green Spaces DPD the Council will seek to update the LGSP to reflect sites already designated in the village.